Single binary.

 Smaller attack surface

-~12K lines of Zig versus ~45K lines of Python + CPython runtime + stdlib + C extensions.
+A single static Zig binary versus a Python runtime plus CPython, the standard library, and C extension modules.
 A smaller trusted computing base means fewer places for bugs to hide.

 Bounded memory

-A hard, configurable ceiling the daemon never exceeds — regardless of attack volume.
-Eviction policy is operator-defined.
+A configurable ceiling bounds the state tracker — the dominant consumer — regardless of attack volume.
+When it fills, the oldest un-banned entry is evicted and active bans are kept.
 No garbage collector in the loop.

 Higher throughput

-Comptime-generated parsers with SIMD acceleration.
-Measured at 5.96M lines/sec — keeping pace with busy SSH, postfix, and nginx log streams.
+Comptime-generated parsers with a zero-allocation hot path.
+Measured at 5.96M lines/sec — far beyond what busy SSH, postfix, and nginx log streams produce.

 Instant readiness